ivantrj/RockIdentifier/ONBOARDING_README.md

-# Coin Identifier Onboarding Screen
+# Snake Identifier Onboarding Screen

 This document describes the new onboarding screen implementation that recreates the SwiftUI design in Flutter.